weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 The default `StuffDocumentsChain` then creates a `context` by formatting each retrieved object using the `DOCUMENT_PROMPT` and joining them using the default `document_separator = "\n\n"`.

 A final prompt is created by pasting the `context` and standalone question into the `QUESTION_PROMPT`.
-This prompt is sent to the `question_answering_model` which returns the answer.
+This prompt is sent to the OpenAI model defined by `question_answering_model` which returns the answer.

 The answer and the objects previously retrieved from the vector database ("sources") are returned to the user.

 ### Chatbot configuration

 You can find chatbot configuration in the `chatbot` section of the [`config.yml`](../config.yml) file.
-For example. changing the `question_answering_model` to `gpt-4` can lead to better answers at the cost of slower response times.
+For example, changing the `question_answering_model` to `gpt-4` can lead to better answers at the cost of slower response times.
 See the comments in the [`config.yml`](../config.yml) file and the [previous section](#rag-chain) for information on what the configuration options mean.

 A big influence on the chatbot responses have the prompts.